2026 Tournament

 In-Kind Sponsors: Fuget About It Catering, Trumer Pils, Campos Family Vineyards, Hotel Via SF, Wilson Trophy

-We also honor the memories of those before them whose lives were tragically cut short after battling ALS, whose family members and friends have joined us for previous tournaments:
+We honor the memories of those whose lives were tragically cut short by ALS, and whose family members and friends have joined us for previous tournaments.

 ALS, or amyotrophic laterals sclerosis, is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 A-myo-trophic comes from the Greek language.
 “A” means no. “Myo” refers to muscle, and “Trophic” means nourishment – “No muscle nourishment.”
 When a muscle has no nourishment, it “atrophies” or wastes away.
 “Lateral” identifies the areas in a person’s spinal cord where portions of the nerve cells that signal and control the muscles are located.
 As this area degenerates it leads to scarring or hardening (“sclerosis”) in the region.